-This weekend's top five as I see them (1-4 last week, 88-57 overall):
+This week's top five as I see them (4-1 last week, 92-56 overall):

-#1 Michigan State at Michigan, Sun – Michigan 69, Michigan State 67
+#3 Kansas State at Kansas, Mon – Kansas 69, Kansas State 67

 My updated bracket can be found below.
 This bracket (as well as my previous brackets) are a projection of where I think the teams will be as of Selection Sunday.
 In other words, it includes their future schedule, for better or for worse.

-Three automatic bids being swapped out in this update.
+One automatic bids being swapped out in this update.

 My latest bracket has two bids going to a first timer, with Quinnipiac and Abilene Christian earning a spot.
 Wichita State (7), Arizona (6), Xavier (5), Providence (5), West Virginia (4), Butler (4), Miami FL (3) and Iona (3) would see multiple year streaks of tournament appearances snapped if this bracket would hold.
-Georgia Southern and Quinnipiac would be ending droughts of at least 20 years with an automatic bid.
+Georgia Southern, Colgate, and Quinnipiac would be ending droughts of at least 20 years with an automatic bid.